pyinstaller/pyinstaller/doc/source/Manual.rst

 Mac OS X
 ~~~~~~~~~

 |PyInstaller| runs in Mac OS X 10.6 (Snow Leopard) or newer.
-It builds 64-bit executables by default, but can create 32-bit executables.
 It can build graphical windowed apps (apps that do not use a terminal window).
+PyInstaller builds apps that are compatible with the Mac OS X release in
+which you run it, and following releases.
+It can build 32-bit binaries in Mac OS X releases that support them.

 Linux
 ~~~~~~